Bumpy first round leaves usual contender Webb Simpson frustrated at Wyndham Championship - NewsBreak

 Bumpy first round leaves usual contender Webb Simpson frustrated at Wyndham Championship

-GREENSBORO, N.C. — For one day at least, even the Wyndham Championship couldn’t provide refuge for Webb Simpson.
+GREENSBORO — For one day at least, even the Wyndham Championship couldn’t provide refuge for Webb Simpson .

 The former Wake Forest star and perhaps this tournament’s preeminent fan favorite found himself 10 shots off the tournament lead after struggling to 1-over-par 71 during Thursday’s first round at Sedgefield Country Club.